Video-R1: Reinforcing Video Reasoning in MLLMs

 Importantly, $r_t$ is only applied to correct responses to ensure meaningful positive advantages.
 Applying it to all responses would dilute the reward signal and hinder effective learning.
 In other words, when the model’s reasoning policy successfully relies on temporal patterns, correct responses are reinforced with a higher reward, while incorrect ones remain unaffected.

 Formally, the temporal-augmented reward is defined as:

-where $r_i$ is the reward for question $i$, containing both the correctness reward and the format reward, following \cite{guo2025deepseek}. $R_i$ is the final reward used for calculating advantages.
+where $r_i$ is the reward for response $i$, containing both the correctness reward and the format reward, following \cite{guo2025deepseek}. $R_i$ is the final reward used for calculating advantages.
 This reward shaping ensures that when the model answers correctly under a temporal setting but fails to outperform the shuffled baseline, it receives no additional reward—pushing the optimization toward adopting a more temporally aware reasoning policy.
 The temporal reward $r_t$ could also be added to the advantages directly.

 Then, the advantage $A_i$ is computed over the rewards within each group:

 Following DeepSeek R1 \cite{guo2025deepseek}, the final policy update is as follows:

 By explicitly comparing the model's performance under ordered and shuffled inputs, T-GRPO introduces a contrastive training signal that drives the model to prefer reasoning strategies that leverage temporal patterns.
 It is worth noting that T-GRPO is only employed for video-based inputs in the training process of Video-R1.